Indiana Air National Guard: History

 A second squadron, the 163rd Fighter Squadron, was federally recognized and activated on 10 November 1947 at Baer Field, Fort Wayne.
-It was assigned to the 122d Fighter Group and also was equipped with F-51D Mutangs.
+It was assigned to the 122d Fighter Group and also was equipped with F-51D Mustangs.

 Indiana Air Guard units were mobilized and served during the Korean War of the early 1950s and the Berlin Crisis of 1961.
 Personnel from four Army Guard and four Air Guard units from Indiana were called into federal service in support of the 1991 Gulf War in the Middle East.

 With the advent of the Jet Age and the ANG converting from the World War II piston-powered F-51 to more modern aircraft, Stout Field was unable to safely operate with jets due to its short runways.
 After the unit was returned to Indiana state control, In 1954, aircraft operations at Stout Field were moved from Indianapolis to Baer Field, Fort Wayne, Headquarters of the Indiana ANG, however remained in Indianapolis, where it remains to this day.

 On 1 October 1962, the 113th Tactical Fighter Squadron was authorized to expand to a group level, and the 181st Tactical Fighter Group was established by the National Guard Bureau.
 The 113th TFS becoming the group's flying squadron.

 After the September 11th, 2001, terrorist attacks on the United States, elements of every Air National Guard unit in Indiana has been activated in support of the Global War on Terrorism.
 Flight crews, aircraft maintenance personnel, communications technicians, air controllers and air security personnel were engaged in Operation Noble Eagle air defense overflights of major United States cities.
 Also, Indiana ANG units have been deployed overseas as part of Operation Enduring Freedom in Afghanistan and Operation Iraqi Freedom in Iraq as well as other locations as directed.

 In 2005, the Base Realignment and Closure commission mandated the end of the flying era for the 181st Fighter Wing at Terre Haute.
 A realignment was directed with two new Air Force missions: a Distributive Ground Station (DGS) and an Air Support Operations Squadron (ASOS).
 On 8 September 2007, the 181st Fighter Wing flew their last training mission out of Hulman Field.
 On 3 May 2008, the 181st Fighter Wing was re-designated as the 181st Intelligence Wing.